Yang–Mills Mass Gap

 🔍 Preview

-This resolution does not depend on approximation or renormalization.
-It defines the theory directly — through measurable structure, not speculative fields.
+This resolution does not rely on perturbation, approximation, or renormalization.
+It defines the theory directly — not through speculative fields, but through measurable and enforceable structure.

 📌 Status